Abjayon-Consultancy-Pvt-Ltd/oss-readme-documentation-guide/README.md

 Other steps can also be added depending on the project requirements.
 For reference please have a look at the requirements from this project https://github.com/PatrickJS/angular-starter

+### Quick start guide

+Quick start guide is really helpful for users who doesnt want to understand the project completely but just want to trail and see the working of the project.
+It should have the steps required in brief to quickly install and start running the project.

+Please have a look at this project quick start guide as an example, https://github.com/udayvunnam/xng-breadcrumb or this https://github.com/PatrickJS/angular-starter

+### Coding standards

+Properly defined coding standards are really important to maintain quality of the project.
+It is really important that the standards are discussed in advanced and standards are documented well.
+Coding standard documentation should be done in another file separately, not to be added in main README.

+Please have a look at this example https://github.com/Microsoft/vscode/wiki/Coding-Guidelines